evgenii-poliakoff/lightcones/tutorials/README.md

 # operator_spread.ipynb

 In the interacting picture (with respect to the free bath), the coupling operator will spread along the chain during the quench.
-The coefficients of the spread $\alpha_k\left(t\right)$
+The coefficients of the spread $\alpha_k\left(t\right)$ play important role in our approach

+# wavepackets_decoupling.ipynb

+Here we demonstrate why the real-time local quench problem is a complicated many-body problem: there is no backward front.
+The emitted quanta decouple very slowly (the commutators decay in an algebraic way).
+We have long-range interaction in the time domain.

+# light_cone_interior_normal_modes.ipynb

+Here we discuss the retarded light cone density matrix, the light cone interior normal modes, and their asymptotic properties.